nkwleroux/IPR-Proftaak-2.3/README.md

 # IPR-Proftaak-2.3

-Dit project is gemaakt voor de IPR van 2.3 voor het vak IMC Proftaak.
+This project is made for the IPR for period 2.3, subject IMC Proftaak.

+To run this project, you will need to change the wifi settings in menuconfig.